 Some recyclers do not separate the metals on site but pour the liquid metals directly into what the industry refers to as “pigs” (65 pounds, 24kg) or “hogs” (2,000 pounds, 746kg).
 Other battery recyclers use the 7-pound nuggets (3.17kg).
 The pigs, hogs and nuggets are then shipped to metal recovery plants where they are used to produce nickel, chromium and iron for stainless steel and other high-end products.

-Toxco uses liquid nitrogen to freeze lithium-based batteries before shredding, crushing and removal of the lithium, as well as other battery components.
+Retriev uses liquid nitrogen to freeze lithium-based batteries before shredding, crushing and removal of the lithium, as well as other battery components.
 The lithium is dissolved in a solution to make the metal non-reactive and is sold for producing lubricating greases.
 Similarly, the cobalt is separated, collected and sold.
 Some crushers use a liquid solution to prevent reactive events and reduce emission when crushed.
 A salt bath in a flooded chamber is a common practice.
 Discharge before the battery is crushed reduces the effect.